smudge/decks/railsconf-2022/slides.md

 <!--
 And so we started just writing down a list of what the original demo env had consisted of.

-Firstly, what got deployed?
-Well, everything.
+So, firstly, what got deployed?
+CLICK Well, everything.
 All of our apps.

-Secondly, the database was populated up front with all of the demo accounts,
+Secondly, the database was populated up front with all of the demo accounts CLICK, so we would call that, like, seed or fixture data.

-and the entire database got reset with every deployment.
+And then the entire database was reset with every deployment, CLICK so it relied on these short-lived databases.

-And at first, all of this was deployed weekly (on Sundays), and then Monthly, but when even that got to be too painful, we started only deploying when we needed to.
-So it was "push button" deploys, but I'd call it"push button and cross fingers"
+Then at first we deployed this thing on Sundays, but that got to be too painful so we switched to monthly deployments, and WHEN THAT got too painful, we just started deploying only when we needed to.
+CLICK So I would call it "push button" deploys, but it was really "push button and cross fingers"

 Lastly, who owned it?
-Well, us.
+Well, CLICK us.
 The engineering team closest to the need for its existence (and most incentivized to do the work).

-And so, now that we had this list, we started crossing things out.
+And so, now that we had this list, we started to cross things out.
 -->

 ---